 ‘Cobi’ (Barcelona Olympics mascot) Javier Mariscal 1979.
 Compare and contrast with more recent attempts at the same problem.

-Recent technology has charm potential, even OSX .
-For a much better example see the raw web charm of Daniel Eatock’s website.
+Recent technology has charm potential, even in OSX .
+For a better example see the raw web charm of Daniel Eatock’s website.

-Charm is the polar opposite of the analytical side of design which is hell-bent on removing all decoration and every last piece of redundant detail, organizing and structuring for maximum effectiveness.
-Unrestricted that tendency leads to Helvetica by law and Swiss typography as compulsory panacea for every design problem – a stiflingly dry prospect.
-Rationality alone certainly has its place, but if you really need to communicate, first you must attract and engage; then you can inform; then you want your message to linger memorably in the mind.
+Charm is the polar opposite of the analytical aspect of design, hell-bent on removing decoration and redundant detail, organizing and structuring for maximum effectiveness.
+Unrestricted that tendency leads to Helvetica by law and compulsory Swiss typography for every design problem – a stiflingly dry prospect.
+Rationality alone has its place, but if you really need to communicate, first you must attract and engage, then you can inform; and you want your message to linger in the mind.
 Charm helps us with the two ends of that process and reminds us of the fallibility and individuality that rigorous analysis and rationality tends to remove.

 Good design often sensitively incorporates elements of both rationality and charm.
 A note of caution: trying too hard to be ‘charming’, as in life, is usually counterproductive…